ariellegreenspan/stock-analysis/README.md

                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         ![Results of VBA Stock Analysis for 2018](Resources/Refactored_Stock_Analysis_2018.png)

-  The execution times for the refactored script were lower than they were for the initial script.
+  The execution times for the initial script were higher than they were for the refactored script.
 The initial script run time for 2017 was....
 The image of the run time is displayed below:

    ![Run Time of VBA Stock Analysis for 2017](Resources/Stock_Analysis_Run_Time_2017.png)